gbus23/rag_market/README.md

 5. Clearing a Topic

 Kafka does not support truncating a topic directly.
-The standard procedure is:
+The standard clearing procedure is:

-Delete the topic
+    Delete the topic.

-Recreate it
+    Recreate it immediately.

+Bash

 bin/kafka-topics.sh --bootstrap-server localhost:9092 --delete --topic news_raw
 bin/kafka-topics.sh --bootstrap-server localhost:9092 --create --topic news_raw --partitions 1 --replication-factor 1

 6. Debugging Kafka
+Verify Broker Registration in Zookeeper

-Verify that the broker is registered in Zookeeper:
+This command checks if the broker is known to Zookeeper.
+Bash

 bin/zookeeper-shell.sh localhost:2181 ls /brokers/ids

-Expected:
+Expected Output (Broker ID is 0):

 [0]

-Check latest offset:
+Check Latest Offset

+Displays the offset (position) of the last message in the topic.
+Bash

 bin/kafka-run-class.sh kafka.tools.GetOffsetShell \
   --broker-list localhost:9092 \